simewu/academic-pdf-similarity-score/README.md

 ```

 ## Additionally
-For researchers, consider using the contents from file_2.txt (the primary PDF) to further analyze the document, e.g., Microsoft Word has some text analysis tools under Review --> Editor.
+For researchers, consider using the contents from file_2.txt (the primary PDF) to further analyze the document, e.g., Microsoft Word has some text analysis tools under Review --> Editor, and Grammarly can catch typos.